tthecoder15/T2A2-API-Webserver/README.md

 ### Flask==3.0.3

-Flask is a web framework package that provides the tools and templates used to define endpoints, link them to appropriate functions and handle their request bodies, allowing the app to be run on a server.
-Flask contains methods and decorators which a developer calls in the app's modules to interact with the user's requests, effectively abstracting the routing and connection coding to behind-the-scenes.
+Flask is a web framework package that provides the tools and templates used to define endpoints, link them to appropriate functions and handle submitted requests.
+Essentially, aiding the process of creating an app that can be run on a server.
+Flask contains methods and decorators which a developer calls in the app's modules to interact with the user's requests, abstracting the routing and connection coding to behind-the-scenes.
 Built into Flask are error definitions that expand on Pythonic errors and describe the required behaviour for a route or function to work as intended.
 In addition, Flask contains an errorhandler wrapper that allows a developer to customise the response messages that a user receives for clarity.

 ### SQLAlchemy==2.0.31

 SQLAlchemy is an Object Relational Mapper (ORM) used to generate models which mirror the data structure of a relational database (described in more detail in question 5).
-Within the app, SQLAlchemy provides Python classes which are used to create inheriting classes which describe the data structures of a connected PostgreSQL database table.
-Other classes are provided in the package to attribute values including data types and functionality such as default values which are automatically passed to the database if no user input is provided for a particular field.
+SQLAlchemy provides classes which are used to define the datatypes and attributes of a class which can then be filled with data and submitted to a relational database for storage.
+SQLAlchemy also provides templates for generating SQL queries based on these models.

 ### marshmallow==3.21.3

 Marshmallow is a library which provides methods to convert foreign object types to Python data types.
 Within the app, marshmallow converts SQLAlchemy objects to Python dictionaries.
 Marshmallow's provided classes are used to create schema's which, similar to SQLAlchemy models, mirror the data stored in a connected relational database so that attributes and values can be returned as key pairs.
 These schemas are utilised between the SQLAlchemy requests and returns and the application itself, filtering the user's inputs and responses.
-For example, marshmallow's built in validators can raise an error if a user enters a string for an email address that does not conclude the "@domain.com" format or if an integer field is passed a string.
-Similarly, marshmallow schemas filter returned data within the app, removing some fields from the dictionary that is returned to a user such a password value for a GET user request.
+For example, marshmallow's built in validators can raise an error if a user enters a string for an email address that does not conclude with a "@domain.com" format or if an integer field is passed a string.
+Similarly, marshmallow schemas filter returned data within the app, removing inappropriate fields from the returned dictionary so a user cannot see them such as a "password" value for a GET user account request.

 #### Flask-JWT-Extended

 Flask-JWT-Extended is a pip package used to generate JWTs (JSON Web Tokens).
 JWTs are generated strings which contain data in three parts: the header, payload and signature.
 The header is the section of a JWT that describes which algorithm the token was generated with whilst the payload describes values included in the token such as how long the token should be considered validated and any optional data included in a key pair.
 The signature confirms which system issued the token and considers a secret key, passed when generating the key, the values in the payload and the formatting described in the header.
-Whilst data in a JWT's header and payload can be deciphered, the secret key is not revealed in the token itself meaning that a duplicate signature cannot be forged and proving the token came from a trusted source.
+Whilst data in a JWT's header and payload can be deciphered, the secret key is not revealed in the token itself meaning that a duplicate signature cannot be forged, proving the token came from a trusted source.
 In this app, Flask-JWT-Extended generates tokens when users log in and authenticates them when requests are made to the various endpoints, ensuring users can only access appropriate resources.

 #### bcrypt==4.1.3

 Bcrypt is a dependency within the app used to hash user passwords so that they can be stored in the database in a non-plain text format.
-Within the app, a bcrypt instance is first initialised which containts various methods for creating and interpreting hashed passwords.
+Within the app, a bcrypt instance is first initialised which contains various methods for creating and interpreting hashed passwords.
 Hashing generates a fixed length but unpredictable string which masks the input string.
-The returned hash can be recreated using the same hashing function on the same input string but, because hashed values are always the same length, an infinite number of strings can generate the same hashed value.
-To login in this app and generate a JWT, a user passes a request containing a password string, it is then passed through the hashing method and compared to the stored, already-hashed password recorded and compared.
+The returned hash can be recreated using the same hashing function on the same input string but, because hashed values are always the same length, an infinite number of strings can also generate the same hashed value.
+To login on this app and generate a JWT, a user passes a request containing a password string, it is then passed through the hashing method and compared to the stored, already-hashed password recorded and compared.
 If they have equal values, the user is returned a JWT.

 ### psycopg2-binary==2.9.9

 Pyscopg2-binary is utilised in the app for connecting the application to a local PostgreSQL database.
 Psycopg2 creates the route string which is passed to Flask that designates which socket the database will be hosted at and includes the app's PostgreSQL authentication for exchanges with the database including user name and password.
-Psycopg2 is responsible for actually sending the data, generated using SQLAlchemy, to the database.
+Psycopg2 is responsible for communicating with the relational database, retrieving instances and sending generated  SQLAlchemy objects for storage.

 ### python-dotenv==1.0.1

 Python-dotenv allows the application to access data stored in ".env" files.
-In this app, the JWT secret key value is stored in the env file so that it can remain hidden and generated locally when the app is cloned.
+In this app, the JWT secret key value is stored in the env file so that it can remain hidden.
+A user must generate their own .env file and JWT token value when cloning the app.
 It also stores the psycopg routing string to hide it from users.

 ## R4.
 Explain the benefits and drawbacks of this app’s underlying database system /6

 This app uses a PostgreSQL (Postgres) database, connected via psycopg2 to store data in a relational manner.
 PostgreSQL is a robust, open-source database that is freely accessible on all major operating systems.
-This is a key benefit for this application as it means that users can initialise this API on their systems without assuming overhead costs altering their hardware or gaining access to the prescribed database software.
+This is a key benefit for this application as it means that users can initialise this API on their systems without assuming overhead costs altering their hardware or gaining access to the database software.

 In addition, when choosing a database for this application, PostgreSQL is a favourable choice due to its prominence in back-end development.
 Flask, SQLAlchemy and psycopg2 are highly developed packages which work seamlessly with Postgres databases.
 These packages were key to the app's development.
 To initialise this API, users simply have to install the app's dependencies, create a PostgreSQL database, link it to the app and run Flask.
 The default install of Postgres contains all neccessary features required.

 PostgreSQL is also ACID (Atomicity, Consistency, Isolation, Durability) compliant meaning that connection errors will not corrupt the database records as they existed (PostgreSQL Documentation, n.d.).
 ACID compliance is key for APIs where users may lose connectivity with the database due to servers failing.

 One drawback of using PostgreSQL for this app's database is that Postgres databases cannot be stored on the cloud.
-Postgres does not contain functionality to host databases on the cloud and, instead, a service such as Google's "Cloud SQL" by would be required for online storage.
-Notably, these services can mirror the functionality of a local Postgres database and could be utilised without much configuration required if the app's database needed to be stored remotely (Google Cloud, 2024).
+Postgres does not contain functionality to host databases on the cloud and, instead, a service such as Google's "Cloud SQL" would be required for online storage.
+Notably, these services can mirror the functionality of a local Postgres database and could be utilised without much configuration if the app's database needed to be stored remotely (Google Cloud, 2024).

 Another main drawback of Postgres is its speed and resource intensiveness.
 If this app were adopted and scaled widely, it would require a relatively powerful server to host it with good performance.
-By extension, query speeds will likely be slower than if the app were built on, key competitor, MySQL, a persistent critique of Postgres (Amazon Web Services, 2024).
+By extension, query speeds will likely be slower than if the app were built on a  key competitor such as MySQL, a persistent critique of Postgres (Amazon Web Services, 2024).

 Notably, using an ORM mitigates some of the traditional drawbacks of Postgres such as its strict semantics and difficult syntax.
-This app's endpoints and error handling attempts to mitigate the confusing elements of querying and recording data to a Postgres database.
+The app's endpoints and error handling attempts to mitigate the confusing elements of querying and recording data to a Postgres database.
 Similarly, using the models and endpoints within this app may make it easier to migrate data if the database used needed to be moved, a typical challenge of Postgres (Hanlon et al., 2011).

 ### References